cornlab/blender/README.md

 `-o` `--output`         Output file **Required**

 `-c` `--control`        Control bamfile.
 This is a ChIP-Seq for MRE11 pulldown from either unedited cells or cells that have been edited with a non-targeting gRNA.
-If there are greater than 10 reads in the control sample, the hit in the edited sample is filtered out. **Recommended**
+If there are greater than 10 reads in the control sample, the hit in the edited sample is filtered out.

 `-n` `--nuclease`       Nuclease to search for.
 Current possibilities are: `SpyCas9`, `SaCas9`, `LbCas12a`, `AsCas12a`. **Required.**